codenaud/sprint-02/README.md

 ## Technologies Used

-Throughout Sprint 01, you'll be working with the following fundamental technologies:
+Throughout this project, you'll be working with the following fundamental technologies:

 - **HTML5:** HTML5 provides the basis for organizing web content and ensuring compatibility across devices.

 - **CSS3:** CSS3 allows you to apply styles and visual enhancements to your web layouts, fostering creativity and design consistency.

+- **JavaScript:** JavaScript adds dynamic and interactive elements to your project, enhancing the user experience and enabling more advanced functionalities.

+- **PicoCSS v2:** PicoCSS v2 is a lightweight CSS framework that simplifies styling and layout tasks, making it easier to create responsive and visually appealing web designs.

 - **Design Tools:** Work with design tools such as Figma and Photoshop to bring your layouts to life.